Frequently Asked Questions

 Our courses are structured into the following grade levels:

-- Grades 3-7: There are two tracks.
-Robotics wise, both kids provide equivalent capabilities except that the VEX IQ robots can also be driven and competed with using a joystick but the kit and programming language being used changes.
-We offer both LEGO Mindstorms as well as well as VEX iq based courses.
+- Grades 4-7: There are two tracks.
+Robotics wise, both tracks provide equivalent capabilities except that the track with VEX IQ robots can also be driven and competed with using a joystick but the kit and programming language being used changes.
+We offer LEGO Mindstorms, LEGO Spike Prime as well as well as VEX iq based courses.

 Our curriculum is fixed and published for each of the classes at http://innersparkrobotics.com/curriculum.
 It is password protected and the password is made available to all new parents as part of the welcome letter.
 If you have a student enrolled and you have misplaced or lost the welcome letter, contact us and we will be happy to supply the password to you.